 The box made a soft sucking noise as K.T. dislodged it.
-She handed the box to Connie and swung the detector over the hole they had created.
-It made no other sounds.
+She handed the box to Connie.
+K.T. swung the detector over the hole they had created, but it made no other sounds.

 "That must be all of it," K. T. said disappointedly.
 As if cued by the letdown in her voice, a light misty rain began to fall.